Joseph P. Clancy

 President Barack Obama appointed Joseph P. Clancy as the 24th Director of the United States Secret Service on February 18, 2015.

 A 27-year veteran of the Secret Service, Joseph P. Clancy was appointed Special Agent in Charge of the Presidential Protective Division on February 1, 2009.
 Mr. Clancy held this position until his retirement from the Secret Service on June 30, 2011.
+Following his retirement, Mr. Clancy served as the Executive Director of Cable Security at Comcast Corporation.

 Mr. Clancy’s career with the Secret Service began in May 1984 in the Philadelphia Field Office.
 In 1989, Mr. Clancy transferred to the Presidential Protective Division where he served for eight years.
 Following this assignment, Mr. Clancy returned to the field, assigned to the New York Field Office.